Phenotypes and Diseases

-One of the main problems of RD is the lack of an effective treatment due to the absence of a proper diagnosis, with X% of patients being undiagnosed.
-However, as previously mentioned, RDs as a whole are a serious health problem, being, most of them, remarkably detrimental for patient life quality.
-Furthermore, many RDs present complications or comorbidities derived from the lack of treatment, which constitutes an extra socioeconomic burden.
+One of the main problems of RD is the lack of an effective treatment due to the absence of a proper diagnosis, among other factors.
+As previously mentioned, RDs as a whole are a serious health problem, being, most of them, remarkably detrimental for patient life quality, since many RDs present complications or comorbidities derived from the lack of treatment, which constitutes an extra socioeconomic burden.
 Additional to this is the lack of independence of the patient, which causes psychologic prejudices and prevents his/her career development.
-Nevertheless, an adequate diagnosis and treatment, allows patients to arrive to have a considerable improvement in their life quality and that of their families.
-However, many RD patients experience a delay in their diagnosis, that can last months, years or even its entire life.
+Moreover, many RD patients experience a delay in their diagnosis, that can last months, years or even their entire life (12 years on average), with 40% of patients having a wrong diagnosis or remaining undiagnosed, according to EURORDIS.
 Most families identify this delay as one of the main concerns related to its struggle with the disease.
 Not knowing what is going on and how to deal with it adds a weight to the burden that families have to bear.

-This is why we, as a clinical community, have the duty to offer a diagnosis in the most accurate and fast way possible, making use of all tools available, including NGS and its analysis.
+Given that an adequate diagnosis and treatment, allows patients to arrive to have a considerable improvement in their life quality and that of their families, we, as a clinical community, have the duty to offer a diagnosis in the most accurate and fast way possible, making use of all available tools, including NGS and its analysis.